sonatype-nexus-community/DevAudit/README.md

 	devaudit TARGET [ENVIRONMENT] | [OPTIONS] where `TARGET` specifies the audit target `ENVIRONMENT` specifies the audit environment and `OPTIONS` specifies the options for the audit target and environment.
 There are 2 ways to specify options: program options and general audit options that apply to more than one target can be specified directly on the command-line as parameters .
 Target-specific options can be specified with the `-o` options using the format:
 `-o OPTION1=VALUE1,OPTION2=VALUE2,....`

+If you are piping or redirecting the program output to a file then you should always use the `-n --non-interactive` option to disable any interactive user interface features and animations.

 When specifying file paths, an @ prefix before a path indicates to DevAudit that this path is relative to the root directory of the audit target e.g if you specify:
 `-r c:\myproject -b @bin\Debug\app2.exe`